A complete guide to Niseko United, Japan's most international ski resort.

 Hanazonono-based NISS (Niseko International Snowsports School) is a great option for those new to skiing or snowboarding, with extensive green terrain, private beginner areas and three magic carpets.

-Gondola Snowsports (GoSnow) is a relative newcomer to Niseko, and based right next to the Hirafu Gondola.
+Gondola Snowsports (GoSnow) is Niseko-Hirafu’s largest snow school, with locations next to the Gondola and at the base of the Family run.
 They have the added benefit of priority lift lines, which can be a huge draw card during the busier parts of the season.
-From the 2016/17 season onwards they will also run lessons from the base of the Family run.

 In most cases it will not be necessary to rent a car while in Niseko as the transport around key areas of Niseko is quite reliable.
 The Niseko United Shuttle connects each of the four resorts, beginning at Kutchan and running all the way through to Ikoi-no Yuyado Iroha (just past Niseko Annupuri Ski Resort).
 The service is free for those in possession of an All Mountain pass, and a few dollars for those without.